 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers damage to a client's property and third-party injury.
-Builders work on and around structures where accidental damage, falling debris, and injury to visitors can cause significant losses.
-Virtually all contracts require this cover. $1M - $10M
+Public Liability Essential Covers damage to a client's existing property and third-party bodily injury.
+Builders work on and around structures where accidental damage, falling debris, and injury to visitors or neighbours can generate major claims.
+Required by virtually every building contract. $5M - $20M

-Contract Works Essential Covers the construction project itself against damage from fire, storm, vandalism, or accidental damage during the build.
-Protects materials, work in progress, and the existing structure.
+Contract Works Essential Covers the construction project itself against damage from fire, storm, vandalism, or accidental events during the build.
+Protects materials, labour invested, and the existing structure being renovated.
 Essential for any building project of significant value.
-Project value
+Full project value

-Tools & Equipment Essential Covers theft, loss, or damage to your tools and equipment - nail guns, saws, drills, scaffolding, and general hand tools.
-Construction sites and vehicles are common targets for theft.
-Replacing a full builder's toolkit can cost $15,000 - $50,000+. $15K - $75K
+Tools & Equipment Essential Covers theft, loss, or damage to your tools and plant - nail guns, saws, drills, scaffolding, and hand tools.
+Construction sites and vehicles are frequent targets for tool theft.
+A full builder's tool kit can cost $20,000 - $60,000+ to replace. $20K - $100K

-Commercial Vehicle Essential Your ute or truck carries tools, materials, and crew between sites.
+Commercial Vehicle Essential Your ute or truck carries tools, materials, and crew between job sites daily.
 Commercial vehicle insurance covers accident damage, theft, and third-party liability.
-Standard personal car insurance does not cover vehicles used primarily for business.
+Standard personal vehicle insurance does not cover vehicles used primarily for trade purposes.
 Market or agreed value

-Professional Indemnity Recommended Covers claims arising from design errors, specification mistakes, or faulty professional advice.
-Increasingly important for builders who provide design-build services or project management. $250K - $2M
+Professional Indemnity Recommended Covers claims arising from design errors, specification mistakes, or negligent professional guidance.
+Increasingly important for builders providing design-and-construct services or taking responsibility for design elements within their scope of work. $500K - $5M

-Business Interruption Optional Replaces lost income if your business is unable to operate due to an insured event - fire at your workshop, major equipment theft, or vehicle accident.
-Worth considering for builders who rely on specific equipment or premises.
+Business Interruption Optional Replaces lost income if your business is unable to operate after an insured event - fire at your workshop, major equipment theft, or vehicle loss.
+Worth considering for builders who depend on specific premises, workshops, or high-value equipment.
 12 months revenue

 Disclaimer: Cover types and limits shown are general guidance based on typical building business needs.
-Your specific requirements depend on your business size, project types, contract obligations, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your business size, project types, contractual obligations, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Builders